MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/platform/scenarios/mobile-workspace-configuration.md

 4. When the build is finished, reopen the mobile app designer, and verify the workspace is no longer there.

 ## Workspace metadata classes
-These classes can be used to inspect and update metadata related to D365 for Operations mobile workspace.
+You can use the workspace metadata classes to inspect and update metadata related to the mobile workspace.

-### <a id="workspaceMetadata"></a> SysAppWorkspaceMetadata
+### SysAppWorkspaceMetadata
 This class represents the entire mobile workspace metadata.
-This class can be used for
+This class can be used to:

-1. Update workspace title
++ Update the workspace title.
-2. Update workspace description.
++ Update the workspace description.
-3. Get pages an actions that belong to the workspace
++ Get the pages and actions that belong to the workspace.
-4. Adding custom config objects that will be passed to the mobile workspace.
++ Add custom config objects that will be passed to the mobile workspace.

 ### SysAppPageMetadata
-This class represents a page metadata for a  mobile workspace.
-This class can be used for
+This class represents page metadata in a mobile workspace.
+This class can be used to:

-1. Update page title
++ Update the page title.
-2. Update page description.
++ Update the page description.
-3. Order a page.
-Set the position of the page w.r.t. other pages that are shown on the workspace.
++ Order a page.
+You can specify the order of the page relative to other pages that are shown on the workspace.
-4. Hide the page from the workspace
++ Hide the page from the workspace.
-5. Get control metadata for controls in the page.
++ Get control metadata for controls in the page.

 ### SysAppActionMetadata
 This class represents an action metadata for a mobile workspace.
-This class can be used for
+This class can be used to:

-1. Update action title
++ Update the action title.
-2. Update action description.
++ Update the action description.
-3. Order an action.
-Set the position of the action wrt. other actions that are shown on the workspace and on pages.
++ Order an action.
+You can specify the order of the action relative to other actions that are shown on the workspace and on the pages.
-4. Hide the action
++ Hide the action.
-5. Get control metadata for controls in the action.
++ Get control metadata for controls in the action.

 ### SysAppControlMetadata
 This class represents control metadata for controls on a page or action.
-This class can be used for
+This class can be used to:

-1. Update control label
++ Update the control label.
-2. Order a control.
-Set the position of the control relative to other controls in a page or action
++ Order a control.
+You can specify the order of the control relative to other controls in a page or action.
-3. Hide a control
++ Hide a control.
-4. Mark a control as mandatory.
++ Mark a control as mandatory.